 If you want to give your phone to someone else, it might be a good idea to prevent them from opening your apps.
-WhatsApp, emails, and the image gallery can all contain private content that you may not want to keep to yourself.
-But fear not - you can protect sensitive information from prying eyes and still hand over your smartphone.
+WhatsApp, Gmail, and the image gallery can all contain private content that you may want to keep to yourself.
+But fear not - you can protect sensitive information from prying eyes and still hand over your smartphone with app locks.

 Let’s start with a warning: app lock apps aren’t real protection against curious people, if they're clever enough!
 They are often not even able to completely hide the last viewed content in an app; the most recent messages can be quickly seen before the code entry appears.

-Until the Android interface and the App Locker work better together, your best off switching to a method that comes with Android’s factory software.
+Until the Android interface and the App Locker work better together, you are better off switching to a method that comes with Android’s factory software.
 These methods are presented below.

 Tip: Definitely lock the settings app, because otherwise a resourceful person can simply uninstall the app locker and bypass it.

-Keepsafe doesn’t let you take screenshots, so we’ll have to explain our observations in words.
+Keepsafe doesn’t let you take screenshots, so we’ll have to explain our observations with text.
 First of all, I like the fact that the app doesn't require any authorizations.
 The setup wizard asks for the type of lock: PIN, pattern, or fingerprint.
-You don’t have to register a fingerprint again, since the app uses the fingerprint already stored in your Android phone.
-This builds trust, because it means the app can’t send your fingerprint back to the app creators.
+You don’t have to register a fingerprint again since the app uses the fingerprint already stored in your Android phone.
+This builds trust because it means the app can’t send your fingerprint back to the app creators.